BlessedRebuS/Local-Groovy/README.md

-# Local-Groovy
+# Local-Groovy (Streams Music)
-A simple python bot built on discord-py that downloads songs from youtube with [youtube-dl](https://youtube-dl.org) and plays it locally on your server
+A simple python bot built on discord-py that streams songs from youtube with [youtube-dl](https://youtube-dl.org) and plays it locally on your server

 ## Requirements: